A Beijing Itinerary: The Perfect Three Day Itinerary for Beijing

 - Average of 7 stops per day

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of Beijing, you can explore all the days and stops.
+A map of Beijing.
+Use the map to explore all the days and stops.

 You are going to start the first day of this 3 days in Beijing itinerary quite early, so be prepared to be ready just after sunrise.
 Don't forget to grab a quick breakfast from a convenience store.

 You will start your journey with Beihai and Jingshan parks where you will learn their importance to the city.
 After discovering the parks head towards the Forbidden City to see the magnificent grounds of the palace which welcome millions of tourists every year.